 The following image is close to what you will find in your browser on execution of tutorial 2.
 For details on the tutorials visit our video tutorial series.

-📖Documentation and video tutorials¶
+📖Documentation and screencasts¶

-Additionally, we provide some video tutorials based on agentMET4FOF 0.4.1 on the project homepage in the section Tutorials for the multi-agent system agentMET4FOF.
+Additionally, we provide some screencasts based on agentMET4FOF 0.4.1 on the project homepage in the section Tutorials for the multi-agent system agentMET4FOF.
 You can self-register on the linked page and get started immediately.
 The video series begins with our motivation for creating agentMET4FOF, guide you through the installation of Python and other recommended software until you execute the tutorials on your machine.

 There are different ways to run agentMET4FOF.
 Either: